wlbr/feiertage/README.md

 # Feiertage
 Feiertage is a Go/Golang library for calculating german bank holidays.
 It includes the calculation of the date of Easter and, more important, offers ways to retrieve the public holiday for a state of Germany (=Bundesland).

-The library is probably only useful for people realizing usecases with special "german" requirements.
+The library is probably useful only for people realizing use cases with special "german" requirements.
 This might be shift schedules or capacity calculation.

 ### Documentation
 See https://godoc.org/github.com/wlbr/feiertage